 Local waste generators and waste companies challenge flow control because it often increases costs without any corresponding benefits.
-The practice adversely affects solid waste haulers, who prefer to choose from competitive facilities based on cost and service, or who prefer to use their own disposal facilities, with certainty that all environmental protections are being met.
+The practice adversely affects solid waste haulers, which prefer to choose from competitive facilities based on cost and service, or which prefer to use their own disposal facilities, with certainty that all environmental protections are being met.
 Landfill owners, who would receive waste (and revenue) in the absence of flow control, also oppose the policy.

-Just Compensation & Hauler Displacement
+Just Compensation and Hauler Displacement

-When a city or county government reclassifies its boundaries, reconfiguring solid waste collection services for its newly acquired constituents, our members - private sector haulers - lose their customer base.
+When a city or county government reclassifies its boundaries, reconfiguring solid waste collection services for its newly acquired constituents, our members—private sector haulers—lose their customer base.
 This can also occur when a local government provides solid waste management as a government service, displacing private sector haulers.
 Currently, with these kinds of government actions, private sector companies are not compensated for lost business or investment in labor and equipment.
 To ensure that private companies are fairly compensated for lost business due to government intervention, the National Waste & Recycling Association and its members support “just compensation” or “hauler displacement legislation.”

 Through privatization of solid waste collection, processing and disposal, communities save money, maximize efficiency and gain other useful benefits.

 We know that many local governments face extraordinary budget challenges as revenues shrink and expenses rise.
 A logical response to these budget shortfalls is to reduce the cost and size of government by concentrating on providing critical municipal services such as police and fire protection.
 To achieve this, many cities are increasingly privatizing other activities for which the private sector is best prepared to provide improved service at a lower cost, increased efficiency and other community benefits.
 Waste collection, recycling and disposal are among the most prominent candidates for privatization.
-More communities are privatizing these vital services now than at any other time during the last two decades.

 The National Waste & Recycling Association supports privatization, believing the private sector can provide solid waste services in the most efficient, low cost and environmentally prudent manner.
 We urge local governments that compete with the private sector in providing waste services to account for all of the costs of its service and allow for competition on a level playing field.

-Despite myths suggesting that privatizing solid waste collection and management erodes the quality of these services, the cities with the highest recycling rates in America, Seattle (picture above) and San Francisco, have fully privatized recycling services.
+Despite myths suggesting that privatizing solid waste collection and management erodes the quality of these services, the cities with the highest recycling rates in America, Seattle and San Francisco, have fully privatized recycling services.